kParsonsDesign/three-tier-app/README.md

 > Week 22 MIT xPro Full Stack Developer Certificate Program

 ## Description
 Similar to the week 21 project, this project is to create a simple CRUD application to create and destroy users to an application.

+### Differences from Week 21 Project
+Including HTTP POST opperations

 ### Week 21 Project Description